syrinecheriaa/sentiment-analysis-test/README.md

 * deberta
 * xlm-r pre-trained and fine-tuned on tweets dataset

-I evaluate the previous models on a validation dataset along with a xlm-r pre-trained and fine-tuned on tweets dataset model without fine-tuning.
+I evaluate the previous models on a validation dataset along with a an xlm-r model pre-trained and fine-tuned on tweets dataset model without fine-tuning it.
-I choose the best model based one based on classification metrics.
+I choose the best model based on classification metrics.
 I restart the fine-tuning of this model on the whole dataset available (train+validation) in order to obtain the final model.

 ## Inference
-In order to use the final model, you can either build the library and used it the Inference notebook.
+In order to use the final model, you can either build the library or use the Inference notebook.

 ## Build the library